-Before we get into how you can make your own Meals Ready to Eat (MREs) for survival, let’s take a second to clarify what survival food is.
+Before we get into how you can make DIY Meals Ready to Eat (MREs), let’s take a second to clarify what survival food is.
 It sure isn’t a bunch of non-perishables that you stockpile in your pantry!

-While it is definitely good practice to stockpile non-perishables, these aren’t going to help you through a long-term disaster like EMP, hurricanes, or any of the other likely disasters.
-Sure, you can live off of canned peas for an indefinite amount of time, but most non-perishables will go bad quickly after you open them, require lots of water to prepare, and have extensive cooking times.
+Sure, you can live off canned peas for an indefinite time, but most non-perishables will go bad quickly after you open them, require lots of water to prepare, and have extensive cooking times.
 And good luck carrying canned food with you if you’ve got to bug out somewhere!

 For a food to be considered a good survival food, it must be: